omerbenda98/FinalProject/README.md

 ```
 Upon starting the application in the production environment, initial data consisting of three cards and three users (admin, business, and normal users) will be created automatically.

-to sign in use one of the emails:
+to sign in the development env on local mongoDB use one of the emails:

 john@gmail.com  =  business user (the 3 initial cards owner)